SCENE 01 / CREW HIRING

 What crew positions can you fill?

-We recruit all film production positions including camera, lighting, grip, sound, art department, wardrobe, makeup, production office, and specialized technical roles.
+We recruit all film production positions including camera, lighting, grip, sound, art department, wardrobe, makeup, production office, and specialized tech roles.
 From department heads to daily hires.

 How quickly can you source crew?

 Standard crew placement within 48 hours for most positions.
-Emergency services available for same-day placement.
-Complex positions or large crew builds may require 1-2 weeks advance notice.
+Emergency services ready for same-day placement.
+Complex positions or large crew builds may need 1-2 weeks advance notice.

 Do you handle crew contracts and payroll?

-Yes, we provide complete crew management including contract preparation, rate negotiation, payroll administration, and compliance with Mexican labor laws and union requirements.
+Yes, we give complete crew management including contract preparation, rate deal-making, payroll admin, and compliance with Mexican labor laws and union needs.

 Can crews work in English?

-Our database includes English-speaking crew across all departments.
-Many Mexican crew members have extensive international experience and work comfortably in English-language productions.
+Our database has English-speaking crew across all departments.
+Many Mexican crew members have extensive global experience and work comfortably in English-language shoots.

 Productions in Mexico that need this often pair it with Local Fixer Services, Talent Coordination Services, and Union & Non-Union Talent Management for full coverage.
 Most projects also draw on Pre-Production Services and Talent Coordinator.